hubertsui/better-etling/README.md

    docker push YOURDOCKERACCOUNTNAME/loading
    ```

-6. Execute the commands below which builds and pushes rendering image to Docker Hub.
+6. Execute the commands below to build and push the rendering image to the Docker Hub.

    ```powershell
    cd ../extracting